MycroftAI/documentation/docs/skill-development/integration-testing/introduction.md

 1. Ensure that it is in the appropriate state awaiting an utterance in English.
 2. Send the given utterance to Mycroft as if it had been spoken by a user.
 3. Observe Mycroft's response and check that the correct Skill responded with appropriate dialog.

-It's important to note that the response dialog given in the `Then` step of this example test is one possible response to the utterance.
-Many Skills provide multiple possible responses to the same query by adding additional responses to the dialog file.
-The Voight Kampff test framework has been designed to handle this situation.
-The test will be successful if the both the intended and actual responses are contained within the same dialog file, even if they do not match directly.
-We will go into more detail on this when we cover all the options available.

 ### File location
 Each `Feature` we define for our Skills test suite should be placed in it's own file inside the `test/behave` directory of our Skill.
 For this example we will save the Feature file in: